il-dar/innovate-digital-bank/workshop.md

 ## Step 6

-Get access to the lab Kubernetes Cluster
+Get access to the lab Kubernetes Cluster.

 ## Step 7